sai01c/Neet150/README.md

 - Use heaps if you want the largest/smallest element.
 - For BST, always think of sorting approaches.
 They are very similar to Binary Search.
 - For BST, if you do inorder traversal, we get sorted array.
+- To get Random element from a list - random.choice(array)
+- Instead of creating a frequency dictionary and sorting it, see if you can create an array and use index as frequency.
+This will eliminate sorting the frequency.
+Eg: if it is frequency of alphabets, you can create an array with index a, b, c, d until z.
+Eg: Top K frequent elements.